An Unconventional Business Development Strategy for IP Law Firms

 What could they do?

-Well, in the age of data and analytics, business development is not as difficult as it seems.
+Well, in the age of data and analytics, making a business development plan is not as difficult as it seems.
 You can use simple analytics to identify and attract potential leads and even convert them.
 Excited to find more?
 Let me walk you through this strategy.

 How can a patent prosecution attorney use simple analytics to attract potential clients?